-- Masking is required for all students and staff on school buses. - Masking is not provincially required for any age group in a school setting. - As part of outbreak management, AHS (MOH or designate) may recommend masking as a temporary enhanced measure to prevent widespread transmission of a respiratory illness. - School authorities continue to have the ability and corresponding accountability for any local masking requirements that are put in place that may exceed provincial guidance. - Schools should support individuals who choose to wear masks.
+- Masking is required for all students and staff on school buses. - Masking is required for grades 4 to 12 in a school setting.
+Masking is recommended for grades ECDP to Grade 3 students. - As part of outbreak management, AHS (MOH or designate) may recommend masking as a temporary enhanced measure to prevent widespread transmission of a respiratory illness. - School authorities continue to have the ability and corresponding accountability for any local masking requirements that are put in place that may exceed provincial guidance.